 When she was younger, Nancy contracted a disease that left her in an iron lung for six months and meant she had to go through rigorous physical therapy for years after that.

 Since then, she has always paid close attention to her health and body and claims the plant-based diet is the best medicine in the world.

 Her vegan podcast feels like a warm hand on your shoulder with great tips on keeping in shape, spiritually, physically, and mentally.

-From vegan food recipes to good meditation practices, she curates great content with fantastic guests episode after episode.
+From vegan food recipes (see vegan Christmas Recipes) to good meditation practices, she curates great content with fantastic guests episode after episode.

 2. Balanced Living For Busy Professionals

 Diane Randall does it all from vegan consulting and workshops to vegan e-books and podcasts.
 Her treasure trove of collected resources can help anyone to live a healthier and more wholesome life.

 The episodes themselves feature practical tips for balancing your life through the vegan lifestyle and whole-foods.